How to Make Applesauce with Wild Apples

 If you have an abundance of wild apples available, check out my post How to Use Wild Apples for more ideas on how to use them.
 I’ve been busy for the last few days turning a feed bag full of wild apples into apple sauce.
 Our neighbors gave me a call and asked if I’d like some apples.
 They have several trees that they don’t spray.
 Most of the apples are either eaten fresh, if they look good, or their horses and dogs eat them.
 Yes, their dogs are little apple hounds. 🙂

 This page contains affiliate links.
-You will not pay any extra iff you purchase products through these links, but I will receive a small commission.
+You will not pay any extra if you purchase products through these links, but I will receive a small commission.
 Thank you for supporting The Self Sufficient HomeAcre!

-So I grabbed my handy fruit picker, some boxes and feed bags and headed over to harvest.
+So I grabbed my handy fruit picker, some boxes, and feed bags and headed over to harvest.
 There were so many apples that I really couldn’t pick and use them all right away, but I loaded up plenty of wormy fruit for the chickens and ducks, and plenty of nice fruit to turn into applesauce.

 I start by filling my sink with apples, rinsing them, and cutting out the bad spots and cores.
-The chunks, with skin still on, go into a large stainless steel stock pot to cook down until they are quite soft.
+The chunks, with the skin still on, go into a large stainless steel stock pot to cook down until they are quite soft.
 Since we have the wood stove stoked up to heat the house, I cooked my apples on top of it instead of turning the electric stove on.
 When they are soft enough, I run them through a food mill (also called a Foley mill) to remove the skins.

 This is the second batch of homemade applesauce I’ve made from wild apples this fall.
 I canned 18 pints of sauce 2 weeks ago from apples shared by a lady on Freecycle.
-(She was very nice and I brought her a dozen fresh eggs from my hens when I went over to pick. ) Now I have my second batch of the day in the canner for total of 12 quarts today.
+(She was very nice and I brought her a dozen fresh eggs from my hens when I went over to pick. ) Now I have my second batch of the day in the canner for a total of 12 quarts today.

-I love having home canned applesauce on my shelves for the winter.
-It tastes so much better than store bought and it’s a great feeling to have food put up and ready to use whenever we need it!
+I love having home-canned applesauce on my shelves for the winter.
+It tastes so much better than store-bought and it’s a great feeling to have food put up and ready to use whenever we need it!